ga4gh/va-spec/schema/defs/annotation/VariationGermlineConditionProposition.rst

 **Computational Definition**

-More to come!
+A proposition asserting the role of a variation in causing or preventing a germline disease condition.

 **Information Model**

-Some VariationPathogenicityProposition attributes are inherited from :ref:`Entity`.
+Some VariationGermlineConditionProposition attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap